axr2718/TopologyForML/README.md

 - Practical implementations using Python libraries.

 ### Entry Points
+If you do not have any experience with Python, first install an IDE such as [PyCharm](https://www.jetbrains.com/pycharm/download/).
+If you have a university email, you can download and use the professional version of PyCharm.
+Next, clone this GitHub repo using PyCharm.
+Python is used within a project workspace (as was common in the CS in the old days) or in a notebook.
+We follow the notebook approach because it allows us to see the outputs quickly.

+There are a few popular notebooks, such as Jupyter and Google Colab.
+PyCharm should ask to install the Jupyter notebook plugin within itself once the *.ipynb files are encountered.
+You can follow the on-screen tips from PyCharm to install the notebook.
+Once installed:
 There are two main entry points in this repository:
 - The **Persistent Homology** tutorial can be found in the notebook [`persistentHomology.ipynb`](https://github.com/cakcora/TopologyForML/blob/main/code/PersistentHomology.ipynb).